 This course is one of the seven courses offered in the first semester of the Health Care Assistant Program.
-Satisfactory completion of this course is required to progress into Semester 2 of the program.
+Satisfactory completion of this course is required to progress into HCA 108 and HCA 109.

-Delivery Methods: On-campus (Face-to-Face), Online
+Delivery Methods: Hybrid - On-campus (Face-to-Face) and Online